 Save money when you can

-Be sure to make saving money an important part of the budgeting process as it will help you deal with emergency situations and allow you to plan for a better financial future.
+Be sure to make saving money an important part of the budgeting process as it will help you deal with emergency situations and allow you to plan long-term for a better financial future.
 Regardless of how little you manage to put away into savings, it will all help to add up in the long run.

 Monitor your bank account